0xNineteen/blog.md/mev-v2/index.md

 ## PEV Tax

 Another interesting idea is for the protocol to tax specific PEV txs.
-For example, consider an AMM protocol that contains multiple pools of tokens and arbitrage opportunities exist sometimes.
+For example, consider an AMM protocol that contains multiple pools of tokens where arbitrage opportunities sometimes exist.
 Since searchers will usually submit their arbitrage txs atomically (ie, a single tx including multiple instructions that swap between pools) the protocol should be able to detect such txs and if the arbitrage is successful (ie, the searcher ends with more balance than they started with) then the protocol can tax a certain percentage of the profit (eg, 5% of the profit goes to the treasury).

 Ideally, the tax will be as large as possible for the protocol to earn the most profit, while not so large that the searchers stop executing the arbitrage txs.
 For example, if the searchers will only execute their arbitrage strategy if they earn at least <span>$</span>1K per month due to energy/server fees, then the protocol should adjust their tax rate so that the searchers earn approx <span>$</span>100 per month.
 For example, if there is <span>$</span>100K of PEV per month on the protocol and the protocol notices 10 searchers are arbitraging, then they could set the tax rate to (100,000 - 10 * 100) / 100,000 = 99% (lol) and earn 99K in additional profit for their dao/users.